-This article will focus on problem drinking, and why we do this.
+This article will focus on problem drinking (drinking to solve problems), and why we do this.
 I will try and use my experiences and the experiences of people that I have met – that have opened up to me – in order to write in a way that will hopefully be able to touch some people.
-The article will focus on problem drinking but also mention the problem use of Cocaine – as often these go hand in hand.
+The article will focus on drinking to solve problems but also mention the problem use of Cocaine – as often these go hand in hand.

 I really want to make clear that I am not Anti-Alcohol or Anti-Drugs at all, for people that can use them with moderation, and are in control, they are a wonderful pleasure and very enjoyable.
 I just want to help people that feel they HAVE to use substances to hide from things, and that cannot control their use.